persapiens/Course/HW/HW0-Provision.md

 In this homework assignment, you will complete the following tasks:

 * Be able to automatically provision using a code api from **two cloud providers**.
-Logically, you should complete the provision workshop, to have digitalocean count as one.
+Logically, the provision workshop is a good starting point for working with digitalocean.
 Choose [one additional cloud provider listed here](Cloud-Providers.md).

 * If using digitalocean, you must be able to obtain your [own api key](https://www.digitalocean.com/docs/api/create-personal-access-token/) after creating an account.